What is napkin dermatitis?

 The nappies themselves are not responsible for nappy rash.
 Washing powder or nappy cleanser isn't either, as long as the nappies have been thoroughly rinsed to remove the chemicals.

 How to prevent and treat nappy rash in babies

 - Use disposable nappies if possible.
 Those containing absorbent hydrocellulose gel are excellent at keeping urine away from the skin.

 - If you use cloth nappies, use nappy liners to keep the skin dry.
 Make sure the nappies are rinsed well after washing.
 Do not apply plastic pants over cloth nappies; use woollen pilches or 'bunnies' instead.

 - Change the nappies frequently – do not leave your baby in a wet or dirty nappy.

 - Give evening fluids early to reduce wetting at night.
 Change the baby before you go to bed yourself.

 - Wash the baby's bottom at every change.
 Use warm water to remove all urine and bowel motions.
-Soap and "Wet-Ones" might sting if a rash is present; use aqueous cream or a bath oil instead.
+Soap and wet wipes might sting if a rash is present; use aqueous cream or a bath oil instead.
 Pat dry carefully.
 Corn starch powder can be used if the skin still feels moist.

 - If the rash is severe or persistent, see your doctor.
 Apply prescription creams according to directions.
-The doctor may have prescribed a topical steroid and/or antifungal cream.
+The doctor may have prescribed a mild topical steroid and/or antifungal cream.
 It should be applied once or twice a day.
 Do not apply it to normal skin.
 When the rash has cleared up completely, do not continue to apply the topical steroid.
-The anti-yeast preparation should be applied for a least a week more than it takes to clear the rash.
+The anti-yeast preparation should be applied for a least a few days more than it takes to clear the rash.
 Ask your doctor if you are not sure how, when and where to apply the cream(s).